flutter/website/src/docs/deployment/ios.md

    target.
 1. Select the **General** tab.

-Next, you'll verify the most important settings:
+Next, you'll verify the most important settings.

 In the **Identity** section: